Share This Guide, Choose Your Platform!

 As a side note, you could create invoices to send to your client in your home office.
 What’s more, when you create invoices for your clients, you could use an online accounting platform.
 Certainly, many of the online systems which are now on the market will help you to create your contractor invoices.

-Do you charge VAT when you are recharging expenses?
+Do you charge VAT when recharging expenses?

 Recharge invoice and the VAT rules around this